shutong021/Chatgpt_Replication/data/README.md

    - question length ≥ 30
    - answer length ≥ 10
    - question + answer length ≥ 75
-5. Final sample: 5,471 firms and 166,848 Q&A pairs (see Table 1 in our report)
+5. Final sample: 5,471 firms and 166,848 Q&A pairs (see Table 1 in our output and report)

 ---

 ## 5) How to reproduce (data pipeline)

 ### Step 0 — Put raw files in `data/raw/`
-Place your raw exports (Speaker Details, TranscriptDetails, corporate information, etc.) into `data/raw/`.
+Place your raw exports (Speaker Details, TranscriptDetails, corporate information.) into `data/raw/`.

-### Step 1 — Run Stata sample construction script
+### Step 1 — Clean the data and run stata sample construction script
 Run:
 - `code/sample construction code.do`

 This script creates intermediate datasets and outputs:
 - `Final.dta` (the finalized Q&A-level dataset for sampling/analysis)
-- possibly intermediate files like `Clean_Q&A.dta`, `Clean_1.dta`
+- intermediate files like `Clean_Q&A.dta`, `Clean_1.dta`

 ### Step 2 — Draw evaluation/analysis samples
 From `Final.dta`, draw: